Preparing for Birth: Setting the Stage

 Photo by Ryan Franco on Unsplash

-The Birth – Be Prepared for Everything!
+The birth – Be prepared for anything!

 Photo by @ablondesgirljourney